DCF-Aal: As you sow, so you shall reap - habitat related secondary influences on Eels

 So far published results of our studies give an insight on the influencing factors of contaminants and parasites on the health status and development of eels in the respective water system.
 One of our studies revealed consistent infestation rates between 65 and 83% in inland waters in northern Germany.
 Nevertheless, this study also found out that for example in the rivers Elbe and Ems there is a significant decline in the intensity of infestation (adult parasites per swimmbladder).
 This could indicate a positive trend in this context.

 Another study determined different strategies in the habitat-selection of eels by using micro-chemical analyses of the inner-ear organs (otoliths) of the fish.
 Here we found out, that fish staying exclusively in coastal waters turned out to have lower parasitical infestation rates and a general better condition due to higher body fat content than fish that exclusively lived in freshwater-habitats.
 Consequences deriving from different habitats are also in the focus of a number of other studies dealing with organic pollutants, that we are involved in.
 A study dealing with the metabolites of polyaromatic cyclic Hydrocarbons led to findings about the connection between bile coloring and life-history stages of investigated eels.
-In a number of different other studies with emphasis on contaminants in eels, we could detect differences in concentrations and composition of pollutants between certain habitats.
-This underlines the importance oft research regarding the quality and suitability of habitats fort he continental life phase of eels especially under the light of stock-management approaches.

 3.2009 - 12.2027